 In this article, we take a look at some real-life reviews of Bloodborne Pathogens OSHA training courses and address what the unfortunate customer could have looked out for first to save their time and money

-Disclaimer: It is not the intention of this article to ‘name and shame’ bad course providers – the reviews shown, however, are real, and from a popular Bloodborne pathogen training provider that charges a premium and trains many thousands of Americans per year.
+Disclaimer: It is not the intention of this article to ‘name and shame’ bad course providers – the reviews shown, however, are real, and from a popular training for Bloodborne pathogens providers that charge a premium and train many thousands of Americans per year.

 Ease of Use and Online Experience

-You (or your employer) are paying good money for a Bloodborne Pathogens OSHA training course, so you want the experience to be smooth and hassle-free.
+You (or your employer) are paying good money for a training for Bloodborne Pathogens course, so you want the experience to be smooth and hassle-free.

-Unfortunately, unless a demo module or a pass then pay option os offered you may not know how the course experience itself is before you sign up.
+Unfortunately, unless a demo module or a pass then pay option is offered you may not know how the course experience itself is before you sign up.